How to get a Police Clearance Certificate While Abroad? (Guides for Filipinos and OFWs)

 This guide is valuable for OFWs or Filipinos in remote areas, or if you want a faster route.

 Step 1.
-Complete the Registration Process on the NBI Official Website:
+Register Online on the NBI Official Website:

 Go to the NBI official website and complete the online application process for the NBI clearance.